 What account will we give before the dread judgment seat of Christ if through closing Churches we deprive the faithful of possibly attending their last Divine Service?
 (If the virus is as bad as they say, and I’m not commenting on that either way at current.)
 What answer will we give if in the name of bodily health we have deprived the faithful of even the choice to attend Church and receive the spiritual life that She gives in a time of tribulation?
 How will we escape answering for this?

 It seems to me that we are running to hide under the basket when now is the time for the Light of Christ to shine.
 By closing Churches and canceling services, we are depriving the world of its most needed remedy.
 The current virus threat, whatever its true nature, will only be healed by prayer and repentance, most of all that of the corporate gathering of the Body of Christ.
 This is worth dying for.
 Let me die in my footsteps, let me die in the worship of God.

-Let those who have other concerns stay home, but please do not close Chruch for those who in complete freedom of person desire to be there.
+Let those who have fears and concerns stay home, but please do not close Church for those who in complete freedom of person desire to be there.

 I’m just a rigorous over zealot, I guess, so what do I know…

 19 thoughts on “Christians in Times of Epidemic, Then and Now”